fbdtemme/torrenttools/README.md

 ## Packages

-Binary and source packages for Fedora 32, Fedora 33, and Fedora Rawhide are available in a COPR repo.
+Binary and source packages for Fedora 32, Fedora 33, Fedora 34, Fedora Rawhide and Centos stream are available in a COPR repo.

 ```shell
 sudo dnf copr enable fbdtemme/torrenttools